jbarratt/serialized.net/_posts/2008-04-23-encoding-video-for-the-iphone-with-ffmpeg.markdown

-make -C libpostproc install-headers make              -C libswscale  install-headers Makefile:20: ../subdir.mak: No such file or directory make<sup class="footnote"><a href="#fn1">1</a></sup>: *** No rule to make target `../subdir.mak'.
+make -C libpostproc install-headers make              -C libswscale  install-headers Makefile:20: ../subdir.mak: No such file or directory make<sup class="footnote">[1](#fn1)</sup>: *** No rule to make target `../subdir.mak'.
 Stop.
 make: *** [install-headers] Error 2
 {% endhighlight %}

 This is a bug that's being fixed in MacPorts, apparently, but in the meantime you can fix it by editing one of the Makefiles, changing `subdir.mak -> common.mak`, and building again.
-It's listed as <a href="http://trac.macosforge.org/projects/macports/ticket/14964">ticket #14964</a> in their Trac.
+It's listed as [ticket #14964](http://trac.macosforge.org/projects/macports/ticket/14964) in their Trac.

 In any case, hope that helps if you're looking to transcode, or convert, video for the iPhone or iPod Touch.